idonkno1/auto-scheduler/README.md

 4. The script will output the optimal schedule for each worker, indicating which periods they should work.### Output

 According to the constraints, this program returns the turns for each worker during the week in an Excel file called niceSchedule.xlsl.

-### Execution

-To run, you have to install Pandas and PuLP.
-Then, in shell:

-    python model.py

-or in Mac:

-    python3 model.py

 It will take around a minute to solve, depending on the computer.
 Then, we will have, for every worker in worker_data, a dictionary called "schedule", where it tells which period corresponds to each worker.